kernkonzept/tvmm/README.md

-# tVMM
+# L4Re tvmm

-Implements just the bare minimum to let a guest run on Arm with just HW-pass through.
+tvmm is a virtual machine monitor for the L4Re operating system when running on MPU based systems.
+It implements just the bare minimum to let a guest run on Arm with just HW-pass through.
 All resources must be prepared offline and must be passed to tvmm.
 Features:

 * Can host multiple VMs
 * VMs can only have a single vCPU